EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-fast-fashion.md

 - Sustainability goals for materials and production
 - A clothing recycling program
-- Some use of recycled and eco-friendly fabrics[4][5]
+- Some use of recycled and eco-friendly fabrics

 ### **Reality Check**

-Despite these efforts, critics say Banana Republic’s sustainability initiatives do not offset the environmental impact of high-volume, fast fashion production[1][3][4].
-The brand’s transparency and accountability scores remain average, and it faces accusations of “greenwashing”—using marketing language to appear more sustainable than it actually is[1][4].
+Despite these efforts, critics say Banana Republic’s sustainability initiatives do not offset the environmental impact of high-volume, fast fashion production.
+The brand’s transparency and accountability scores remain average, and it faces accusations of “greenwashing”—using marketing language to appear more sustainable than it actually is.

 ### **Key Ratings**

-- Fashion Revolution Transparency Rating: 49/100[1]
+- Fashion Revolution Transparency Rating: 49/100
-- Good On You Sustainability Rating: 3/5[1]
+- Good On You Sustainability Rating: 3/5
-- Remake Fashion Accountability Report Rating: 6/150[1]
+- Remake Fashion Accountability Report Rating: 6/150

 ---